seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-02-06-Collection of New Testament quotes about Vigilance.md

 # The Epistles

 The Apostles continue this and exhorts us to be vigilant, sober, and watchful against temptation from the evil one.
-I will refrain from commentary as it is straightforward from here.
+I will refrain from excess commentary as it is mostly straightforward from here.

 ### Ephesians 5:14